Technologicat/unpythonic/doc/macros.md

 **Assignment targets**:

- - To destructure a multiple-values (from a tuple return value), use a tuple assignment target (comma-separated names, as usual).
+ - To destructure positional multiple-values (from a `Values` return value), use a tuple assignment target (comma-separated names, as usual).
+Destructuring *named* return values from a `call_cc` is currently not supported.

  - The last assignment target may be starred.
 It is transformed into the vararg (a.k.a. ``*args``, star-args) of the continuation function.
 (It will capture a whole tuple, or any excess items, as usual.)